tc39/proposal-arraybuffer-base64/README.md

 base64 is a common way to represent arbitrary binary data as ASCII.
 JavaScript has Uint8Arrays to work with binary data, but no built-in mechanism to encode that data as base64, nor to take base64'd data and produce a corresponding Uint8Arrays.
 This is a proposal to fix that.
 It also adds methods for converting between hex strings and Uint8Arrays.

-It is currently at Stage 2 of [the TC39 process](https://tc39.es/process-document/).
+It is currently at stage 3 of [the TC39 process](https://tc39.es/process-document/): it is ready for implementations.
+See [this issue](https://github.com/tc39/proposal-arraybuffer-base64/issues/51) for current status.

 Try it out on [the playground](https://tc39.github.io/proposal-arraybuffer-base64/).